nsrau/azure-docs.it-it/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         return _adlsFileSystemClient.FileSystem.GetFileStatus(_adlsAccountName, path).FileStatus;
     }

-## Elencare file o directory
+## <a name="list-file-or-directories"></a>List file or directories

-Il frammento seguente illustra il metodo `ListItem` che è possibile usare per elencare il file e le directory in un account Data Lake Store.
+The following snippet shows a `ListItem` method that can use to list the file and directories in a Data Lake Store account.

     // List files and directories
     public static List<FileStatusProperties> ListItems(string directoryPath)